laravel/docs/socialite.md

 <a name="introduction"></a>
 ## Introduction

 In addition to typical, form based authentication, Laravel also provides a simple, convenient way to authenticate with OAuth providers using [Laravel Socialite](https://github.com/laravel/socialite).
-Socialite currently supports authentication via Facebook, Twitter, LinkedIn, Google, GitHub, GitLab, Bitbucket and Slack.
+Socialite currently supports authentication via Facebook, Twitter, LinkedIn, Google, GitHub, GitLab, Bitbucket, and Slack.

 > **Note**
 > Adapters for other platforms are available via the community driven [Socialite Providers](https://socialiteproviders.com/) website.